-It’s no secret that Minnesota is known for winters that can be unpredictable and long, but don’t let that get you down, even during a pandemic!
-Whether you’re feeling cooped up or the kids are driving you wild, we’ve gathered some of the best remedies for your “cabin fever” this winter.
+It’s no secret that Minnesota is known for long winters and unpredictable springs, but don’t let that get you down, even during a pandemic!
+Whether you’re feeling cooped up or the kids are driving you wild, we’ve gathered some of the best remedies for your “cabin fever.”

 Condition: Kid Kooky-itis